Frequently Asked Questions About Housing

 - As a parent, if I have housing questions regarding my student can you share information with me?

 - Where should my parents and friends send letters and packages?
 Where do I pick up my mail?

-- Can I live with a Companion Animal in on-campus housing?
+- Can I live with a Emotional Support Animal in on-campus housing?

 - Can I live with a Service Animal in on-campus housing?

 - How do I request that something in my room/apartment be fixed?

 - If I've lived on campus how do I request a rental reference for an off-campus housing property?

 - You Don’t Need a Car!

 - Classes are literally less than three minutes from your room and downtown shops are within walking distance.

 - Close to All of the Action